HL7/fhir-sdoh-clinicalcare/input/pagecontent/assessment_instrument_support.md

    </tbody>
 </table>

-**Example 5**: When `Observation.category` identifies more than one SDOH domain, Observation.interpretation: [POS]({{site.data.fhir.path}}v3/ObservationInterpretation/cs.html#v3-ObservationInterpretation-POS) can be used to flag the Observation as positive for a possible HRSN in at least one of the selected SDOH categories.
-However, in this case, determining which SDOH category is positive for the identified HRSN requires further evaluation of the answer (Observation.value).
+**Example 5**: When `Observation.category` identifies more than one SDOH domain, `Observation.interpretation`: [POS]({{site.data.fhir.path}}v3/ObservationInterpretation/cs.html#v3-ObservationInterpretation-POS) can be used to flag the Observation as positive for a possible HRSN in at least one of the selected SDOH categories.
+However, in this case, determining which SDOH category is positive for the identified HRSN requires further evaluation of the answer (`Observation.value`).

 In the example below, `Observation.category` has two SDOH codes because the question and its complete set of answers address Housing Instability and Homelessness.
 However, by [definition](https://confluence.hl7.org/display/GRAV/Terminology+Workstream), Housing Instability and Homelessness cannot exist concurrently.
-In this case, Observation.value: LA31995-6 indicates that the Observation is positive for a possible Housing Instability HRSN and Observation.value: LA31994-9 indicates that the Observation is positive for a possible Homelessness HRSN.
+In this case, `Observation.value`: LA31995-6 indicates that the Observation is positive for a possible Housing Instability HRSN and `Observation.value`: LA31994-9 indicates that the Observation is positive for a possible Homelessness HRSN.

 <table align="left" border="1" cellpadding="1" cellspacing="1" style="width:100%;">
    <thead>